Best Fishing in Oregon

 Crane Prairie Reservoir

 This large, rich reservoir on the upper Deschutes River grew famous for quickly growing huge rainbow trout that some locals call “cranebows.”
 It also contains brook trout, largemouth bass, crappie and kokanee.
 Timber left standing when the area was flooded provides excellent cover and propels a food chain rich with insects.
 Fly fishing and conventional methods are both popular.
 Illegally introduced bass, crappie, bluegill and bullhead catfish provide some newer fisheries but also reduce the lake’s productivity.
 Illegally introduced tui chub and three-spine stickleback also interrupt the food chain, but even with all that the trout fishing has been very good in recent seasons after some years of decline.

 Hosmer is another very rich, fly fishing-only lake in central Oregon, southwest of Bend and west of Sunriver.
 The lake is known for having some of the largest brook trout caught in Oregon and previously also was the best place in Oregon to catch Atlantic salmon.
 Stocking of the Atlantics ended several years back and now the lake sports the same big rainbows found in Crane Prairie plus stocked cutthroat trout and self-sustaining brook trout.
-Hosmer consists of two large pools connected by a long channel, and the lake is thick with submerged weeds and water lilies.
-Brook trout are no longer stocked and may be retained, but the Atlantics must be released.
+Hosmer consists of two large pools connected by a long channel, and the shallow lake is thick with submerged weeds and water lilies.
+Current regulations here require release for all species.

 This lake, also known as Big Lava Lake (as Little Lava Lake is right next to it), is an easy drive just off the Cascade Lakes Highway south of Bend.
 Lava Lake is primarily a rainbow trout fishery, and it can produce fish in both good numbers and sizes.
 Decent-sized brook trout are also present in fishable numbers.
 (The state record brookie came from the nearby upper Deschutes River.)
 Bait fishing, trolling and fly fishing are all popular and effective at Lava Lake.